OpenWaterFoundation/owf-infomapper-poudre/README.md

   .gitattributes/                      Standard Git configuration file for repository (for portability).
-  .gitignore/                          Standard Git configuration file to ignore dynamic working files. build-util/                          Scripts to manage repository, as needed. process/                             Command files and scripts to process the data.
+  .gitignore/                          Standard Git configuration file to ignore dynamic working files. build-util/                          Scripts to manage repository, as needed.
     01-xxx/                            Numbered process steps. qgis/                                Files that QGIS can use.
     latest/                            Latest files from "process" steps (data files are in gitgnore).